Independent Network News (TV program)

-The Independent Network News (INN) (later retitled INN: The Independent News and USA Tonight) was an American syndicated television news program that ran from June 9, 1980, to June 1990.
+The Independent Network News (INN) (later retitled INN: The Independent News and USA Tonight) is an American television news program that aired in syndication from June 9, 1980, to June 23, 1990.
 The program aired seven nights a week on various independent stations across the United States and was designed to serve those stations in the same manner that the "Big Three" network news programs – ABC World News Tonight, NBC Nightly News and the CBS Evening News – served their affiliates.

 History

 The program debuted on June 9, 1980, under its original title Independent Network News.
-The newscast was a production of Tribune Broadcasting's New York City station WPIX, and was distributed by Tribune's syndication division as one of the first programs that the company produced for the syndication market, and it was first transmitted via Westar.
+The newscast is a production of Tribune Broadcasting's New York City station WPIX, and was distributed by Tribune's syndication division as one of the first programs that the company produced for the syndication market.
 As INN was produced at WPIX, that station's on-air news staff presided over the broadcast.
-The nightly broadcast was helmed by a three-anchor team consisting of Pat Harper, Bill Jorgensen, and Steve Bosh with Jerry Girard reporting on sports and Roberto Tirado providing national weather forecasts (Tirado would later be replaced by Bob Harris), and WPIX's local reporting staff was also utilized for the program.
-Saturday and Sunday editions of INN were added to the schedule in October 1980.
+The nightly broadcast was helmed by a three-anchor team consisting of Pat Harper, Bill Jorgensen and Steve Bosh, with Jerry Girard reporting on sports and Roberto Tirado providing national weather forecasts (Tirado would later be replaced by Bob Harris); WPIX's local reporting staff was also utilized for the program.
+Saturday and Sunday editions of INN were introduced in October 1980; these were initially anchored by Ted O'Brien.

 INN also used reports from its member stations, the Associated Press, United Press International, Visnews, and later CNN to supplement its own coverage.
-WPIX transmitted the national show's live feed at 9:30 p.m.
-Eastern Time.
+WPIX transmitted the national show's live feed via satellite—initially via Westar 3—at 9:30 p.m.
+Eastern Time each night.
+(Most stations that carried the program aired INN 30 minutes to one hour after the initial feed.)
 In the New York City area, WPIX paired a replay of the national INN broadcast at 10 p.m., with its own local newscast at 10:30, called the Action News Metropolitan Report.
 The newscast carried three minutes of national advertising and three minutes for local ads.

-As part of a midday expansion of INN starting in 1981, WPIX also experimented with a half-hour midday newscast at 12:30 p.m. that was co-anchored by Marvin Scott and Claire Carter; this followed the national broadcast which aired at noon.
+As part of a midday expansion of INN starting in September 1981, WPIX also experimented with a half-hour midday newscast at 12:30 p.m. that was co-anchored by Marvin Scott and Claire Carter; this followed the national broadcast which aired at noon.
 During the decade, WPIX also offered the business-oriented news program The Wall Street Journal Report (which continues to air today in syndication and also airs on CNBC, albeit under the name of On the Money); and the Sunday newsmaker show From the Editor's Desk, hosted by Richard D. Heffner, to stations carrying INN.